10xcodecamp/javascript-conventions-and-code-style/README.md

 ## Timestamps

-When storing a JavaScript Date object or any date and time (often called a "timestamp") represented by a number or string, you can name it with the `At` suffix.
+When storing a JavaScript Date object or any date and time  represented by a number or string (often called a "timestamp"), you can name it with the `At` suffix.
 The fact that this convention can be used on multiple data types is okay.
 It is primarily a convention to help you understand what it is you are working with.

 ```javascript
 createdAt: 1591425642